On equal-input and monotone Markov matrices: Uniqueness of embedding and further directions

 for $a,b,\ldots,f \geqslant 0$.
 Then, fixing $b, \ldots, f$ at generic values and letting $a\to\infty$ produces such examples, and similarly for various other choices.
 When $d=4$, one can have mixtures in block matrix form, such as

 for $\alpha\in (0,1)$ and $\beta \in [\ts 0,1]$, which is singular but not idempotent.

 It seems worthwhile to characterise the boundary more completely, for instance by relating semigroups with reducible generators to properties of the boundary, which we leave as an open problem at this point.
+It is clear though that Markov idempotents and their connection with blockwise equal-input matrices will be important here.
 More generally, a simplified systematic treatment of the embeddability problem for $d\leqslant 4$ would be helpful in view of the applications in phylogeny; see \cite{CFR} for recent progress in this direction.
 Finally, even some of the elementary questions become much harder in the situation of countable states, where many new phenomena occur; see \cite{ER} and references therein for some recent results.